-In April 2017, Kevin McKenna was re-elected to the second elected Board Member's position and will serve a three-year term ending in 2020.
-Mr. Andrew Pappastergion, the Secretary for the Board of Directors of the MWRA, was appointed as the Ex-Officio Member of the Board effective January 17, 2017.
-Chairman Fleming was re-elected by declaration after having run unopposed for a three-year term to begin June 30, 2018.
+In April 2017 Kevin McKenna was re-elected to the second elected Board Member's position and will serve a three year term ending in 2020.
+Mr. Andrew Pappastergion, the Secretary for the Board of Directors of the MWRA, was appointed as the Ex-Officio Member of the Retirement Board effective January 17, 2017.

 Chapter 176 of the Acts of 2011 has a number of corporate governance provisions that require the MWRAERS adhere to specific procurement procedures for investment management and related services.
-The Act also mandates training and financial disclosures of all Board members, and all MWRA Retirement Board Members are in full compliance with these requirements.
+The Act also mandates training and financial disclosures of all Board members, and all MWRA Retirement Board members are in full compliance with these requirements.

 The MWRAERS strives to provide quality service and information to active and retired members and their beneficiaries, and to the public.
-To assist in this effort, we maintain and continually update our Internet site, at www.mwraretirement.com and the web portal for employees and retirees has proven to be a useful tool.
+To assist in this effort, we maintain and continually update our Internet site, at www.mwraretirement.com and the web portal which provides employees and retiree's direct access to their own information has proven to be a useful tool.
 Our site was recently updated to reflect new standards and requirements for public records disclosures, in order to facilitate access to public information.
-Easy access to all of the System's financial data has expanded on the site, and now includes our annual audited CAFR, summary annual reports published by PERAC, investment performance, etc.
+Easy access to all of the System's financial data has expanded on the site, and now includes our CAFR, Audits, summary Annual Reports published by PERAC, investment performance, etc.